ivucica/glict/trunk/glict/readme.txt

 anything.
 It handles object management, clipping, and drawing subobjects.
 It is intended to serve only as a desktop class.

+Examples for development can be found on http://sf.net/projects/glict/ when you click on big, green "Download" button.

 We'd like to point out that this documentation file won't be maintained much, and that we use in-code documentation.
 Doxygen is used to generate documentation files, and please refer to them.
 (This file, readme.txt, is also